xpepermint/typout/README.md

 out.unpin("ID1");
 ```

-Se it in action by running `cargo run --example simulate`.
+See it in action by running `cargo run --example simulate`.